nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - when the `diaryEntriesSearchDate` parameter is set:
   - all diary entries that occur on or before the `diaryEntriesSearchDate` **MUST** be returned

+- `Organization`, `Practitioner` and `PractitionerRole` resources that are referenced by the above resources that represent the diary entry and its linked information

 #### Unknown and partial date handling in searches ####